-Also, the minimum notice period to be given in a Section 21 is six months.
+Also, the minimum notice period to be given in a Section 21 is two months.
 If the tenant does not leave the property within the notice period, court proceedings can be issued.
 If you need to terminate the AST during the fixed term, then you can use the procedure set out in Section 8 of the Housing Act.

 The grounds for obtaining possession are set out in the Housing Act and include:

 - Rent has been unpaid for a period of